-Our Top 20 Made-to-Fade Raw Denim Jackets
+Our Favourite Made-to-Fade Raw Denim Jackets

 Even for expert-level faders, denim jackets represent a unique challenge.
 Jackets seem to take enormous amounts of time to fade beautifully.
 When we spot a well-faded raw denim jacket in the wild, the story is a familiar one: “Oh, this old thing?
 I’ve had it for years.”